Remote work has its benefits: No commute, low-stress level, setting your own working hours, spending more time with family, and more.

 Challenge #5: Unplugging after work

 For most remote workers, this is the worst of all the challenges associated with remote working.
 A typical office worker checks out at 6 or 7 PM, drives home to his or her family, and spends the evening doing some leisure activity.

 But while working from home, it’s difficult to unplug.
 The struggle is real.

-According to a Remote.co survey, unplugging after work hours is the biggest challenges remote workers face in their working lives.
+According to a Remote.co survey, unplugging after work hours is the biggest challenge remote workers face in their working lives.